-The relative success of the missing people's families is best visible when compared to other victim groups in the country.
+The relative success of the missing people's families is best visible when compared to another victim group in the country.
 Victims of torture who claim to represent an alleged 200,000 individuals (cf. Jouhanneau 2013a, 162, ft 3) have repeatedly failed to see a state law for victims of torture adopted, despite several submissions to the state parliament of BiH.
-As a result, torture victims remains an unrecognized in domestic victim-centric legislation with the exception of RS, were a subnational law (Lakic 2018) was adopted in 2018 in a very limited scope (Erjavec 2019).
-The frustration among victims of torture is palpable: 'all other victims have received something, apart from us', a respondent noted, suggesting that other victim categories have been recognized in law and can claim their rights through official channels.
-As I argue here, there are three main reasons for this: the lack of public understanding of psychological harms of torture, the leading entity-associations' (unions) political affiliations and dubious morality of their leaders, and the associated lack of cooperation between the victim associations across the country.
+As a result, torture victims/survivors remain unrecognized in domestic victim-centric legislation, except in RS, where a subnational law (Lakic 2018) was adopted in 2018 in a very limited scope (Erjavec 2019).
+The frustration among victims/survivors of torture is palpable: 'all other victims have received something, apart from us', a respondent noted, suggesting that other victim categories have been recognized in law and can claim their rights through official channels.22 As I argue here, there are three main reasons for this: the lack of public understanding of the psychological harms of torture, the leading entity-associations' (unions) political affiliations and dubious morality of some of their leaders, and the associated lack of cooperation between the victim associations across the country.

-Victims of torture have gone through a rather winding process of 'proving' that they are 'deserving' of redress.
+Victims of torture have gone through a winding process of 'proving' that they are 'deserving' of redress.
 They initially played an important role in the memory politics of the war, testifying about their suffering in camps and well-documented horrors of torture (Jouhanneau 2013b).
 During the war, their plight featured prominently in world media, especially thanks to the UK TV news reporting from the Serb-run Trnopolje concentration camp in 1992 and UN investigations (Bassiouni 1994).
-The published blood-chilling photos of emaciated detainees were reminiscent of images of Holocaust survivors (Vulliamy 1994).
-As first-hand witnesses of atrocities, ex-detainees were afforded an important place in courtrooms both domestically and at the ICTY (see especially Jouhanneau 2013a).
-Yet with the passage of time, many of their stories failed to 'stick', especially as psychological trauma remains poorly understood in Bosnia.
+The published blood-chilling photos of emaciated detainees were reminiscent of images of Holocaust survivors, shocking the world public (Vulliamy 1994).
+As first-hand witnesses of atrocities, ex-detainees were afforded an important place in courtrooms domestically and at the ICTY (see Jouhanneau 2013a).
+Yet, over time, many of their stories failed to 'stick,' especially because psychological trauma remains poorly understood in Bosnia (as well as elsewhere).
+Moreover, as many ex-detainees are at the same time veterans, they are not perceived as entirely 'innocent victims.'

-'innocent victims'.
 Such perceptions have acted as a double-edged sword.
-On the one hand, victims/survivors generally need to make claims to innocence and inability to act (cf. Christie 1986), yet this makes some victims/survivors feel 'ashamed' or even 'emasculated', as one respondent noted.
-Correspondingly, rather than calling themselves 'victims of torture', they prefer to call themselves ex-detainees or logoraši.
+Victims/survivors generally need to make claims of innocence, weakness and inability to act, especially in the courtroom or when demanding rights (cf. Christie 1986; see also Schwöbel-

+Patel 2018).
+Yet such portrayals make some victims/survivors feel 'ashamed' or even 'emasculated,' as one respondent noted.
+Correspondingly, rather than calling themselves 'victims of torture,' they prefer to call themselves ex-detainees or logoraši.

-State-wide recognition has been a key objective of most logoraši organizations in BiH as it would also imply victimization across entity lines (and thus vicitmization by the 'other').
+State-wide recognition has been a key objective of most logoraši organizations in BiH as obtaining status at the state level would also imply victimization across entity lines (and thus victimization by the 'other').
 For the more numerous Bosniak logoraši in particular, a state law would also validate the unity of the Bosnian state, which has been repeatedly undermined by RS, including in the most recent secession threats (Barton Hronešová 2022).
-A social worker in Tuzla explained in 2015 that a state law is of utmost important to Bosniak (but also some Serb) ex-detainees precisely because it would symbolically validate the existence of a uniform state and victimization across its territory.
+A social worker in Tuzla explained in 2015 that a state law is of utmost importance to Bosniak (and some Croat and Serb) ex-detainees precisely because it would symbolically validate the existence of a uniform state and victimization across its territory.
 'Ex-detainees know what it means when a state accepts its victims. ...
-They fought for BiH and they know what would happen if RS seceded.
-They would negate themselves if they let go off a state law', she noted.
+They fought for BiH, and they knew what would happen if RS seceded.
+They would negate themselves if they let go off a state law,' she noted.24